SystemFw/blog/content/posts/tailrec.md

 but never actually used to compute `current`: `current` is updated via `current + last`, and `last` doesn't depend on `secondLast`.

-So we can eiminate it to get to:
+So we can eliminate it to get to:
 ```scala
 def fib(n: Int) = n match {
   case 0 => 0